“I think if each person in South Africa helps someone less fortunate, we will all have a brighter future”

 Nationwide, 58% of students leave tertiary institutions without graduating.
 For students to succeed in university, one-on-one support from a caring and supportive role model is vital.
 To make sure that students do not slip through the cracks at university, SAEP has created an advisory programme through our Tertiary Support Programme, which provides advisory for first-year and second-year students and support for third-year and fourth-year students.

-If you are interested in joining our advisory programme, please contact us.
+If you are interested in joining our advisory programme, please fill out the application form or contact us.
 To learn more, please read the FAQs below.

 Advisers are needed to support students in a variety of fields and at different educational institutions.
 We aim to match an educational background, career path, etc., but these do not need to be an exact match in order to foster a meaningful relationship.
 The only prerequisite is that the adviser has completed a tertiary qualification and therefore understands how to navigate such an institution.

 SAEP requires advisers and advisees to meet in person at least once a quarter, and to check-in by electronic means (or in-person) on a biweekly basis.
 Advisers are encouraged to attend workshops, socials, and community events with their advisees, hosted by TSP, throughout the year.
 The program ends at the end of the academic year in December, after which both advisers and advisees can re-apply to participate in the program in the following year.

 Advisers offer intellectual encouragement and support, share their own knowledge about navigating a tertiary institution, and provide general advice for success.
 SAEP encourages advisers to point students to resources that are already available from the student’s college or university.
 For example, if a student is asking for help with an essay, an adviser can aid the student in reaching out toward the university/college writing center and toward their class tutor, rather than just individually correcting the essay.
 In this way, the students will become more independent and gain problem-solving skills necessary for tertiary and the working world.